bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 There are certain pieces of information which must be included when registering the provenance of a workflow that the COMPSs runtime cannot automatically infer, such as the authors of an application.
 For specifying all these fields that are needed to generate an RO-Crate but cannot be automatically obtained, we have created a simple YAML structure where the user can specify them.
-They need to provide in their working directory (i.e., where the application is going to be run) a YAML file named ``ro-crate-info.yaml`` that follows the next template structure:
+They need to provide in their working directory (i.e. where the application is going to be run) a YAML file named ``ro-crate-info.yaml`` that follows the next template structure:

 .. code-block:: yaml